Acute Spinal Cord Injury in Children

 A traumatic event that results in a SCI is devastating to the child and the family.

-The health care team educates the family after hospitalization and rehabilitation
+Your child's healthcare team will educate the family after hospitalization and rehabilitation

-on how to best care for their child at home and outlines specific clinical problems
+on how to best care for your child at home.
+They will also outlines specific problems

 The disabled child requires a focus on maximizing his or her capabilities at home

 and in the community.
-Positive reinforcement will encourage him or her to strengthen
+Positive reinforcement will encourage your child to strengthen

 his or her self-esteem and promote independence.

-A child with a SCI requires frequent medical evaluations and diagnostic testing following
+A child with a SCI requires frequent medical checks and testing after hospitalization